 These 3 tips will help you plan your Disney Vacation far out in advance.
 For example, you can look at 2024 or 2025 and know that you should avoid any 3 day holiday weekend regardless of what exact dates they are!

 One final note.
 If you are going when the crowds are expected to be heavy, do not despair!
 Follow your plan and you will be just fine.
 The crowd levels are subject to many things and are not absolutes in any way.

 When you decide to go to Disney World rests on a lot of personal factors for you and your family as well.
 Some questions you need to ask yourself are:

-- How important to me is the crowd factor during my visit?
+- How important is the crowd factor to me during my visit?

 - Am I ok with my children missing some school?

 - What kind of weather do I want to have?